spgar/ccgscrape/README.md

 ```

 ### /scgscrapedeckids/
-/scgscrapedeckids/ takes in a date range and returns JSON of all top 8 Legacy decks within the date range.
+/scgscrapedeckids/ takes in a date range and returns JSON of all top 8 Legacy decks from StarCityGames within the date range.
 Should be more general, right?

 http://localhost:8081/scgscrapedeckids?startDate=12/17/2015&endDate=12/20/2015